 Checking out is done with the apartments.

 Some students prefer to find their own apartment, which they often share with other students.
 Remember that if you flat you might lose the chance to speak English.
 We advise you to stay in a homestay for a while, until you learn your way around Auckland.
 You can then decide if you want to stay with your Host Family, move to an apartment or go into a flat.
 If you want a flat, check the newspaper or ask your counsellor.
+There is a notice board with flatting advice on level 5.

 IF YOU CHANGE YOUR ADDRESS YOU MUST UPDATE YOUR WORLDWIDE ONLINE INFORMATION.